apfm-actions/terraform-project-base-action/README.md

 ------

 ### workspace
-Terraform Workspace/AWS Account/Environment to query (e.g. dev, qa, stage,
-prod).
-In terraform this will be accessible as `terraform.workspace` instead of `var.workspace`.
+Terraform Workspace to operate from.
+In terraform this is accessible as terraform.workspace.
+By default the git branch pattern will decide which workspace to use.
-- required: true
+- required: false

 ### project
 Project this service is member of.
 E.g. phoenix